FEUP-MEIC-DS-2023-1MEIC08/VAXPRED/factsheets/t1/maria_goncalves.md

 * Writing user stories with the other POs.
 * Defining the definitions of Ready and Done with the other POs.

-We managed to prepare good user stories for the next sprint's planning, unlike what happened last time.
+We managed to prepare good user stories for the next sprint's planning.

 ## Sprint 2